Diagnosis and Treatment for Dry Eye

 Schirmer’s Test

-Schirmer’s Test, also known as the dry eye test, may be performed during your eye exam.
-During the test, we’ll apply numbing drops to both your eyes and gently place a small strip of nontoxic filter paper inside your lower eyelids.
-You’ll then be asked to close your eyes for about five minutes, allowing your eyes to produce tears that will be soaked up by the filter paper.
+The Schirmer’s test, also known as the dry eye test, may be performed during your eye exam.
+We’ll apply numbing drops to both eyes during the test and gently place a small strip of nontoxic filter paper inside your lower eyelids.
+We’ll then ask you to close your eyes for about five minutes, so your eyes can produce tears that the filter paper will soak up.

 We’ll then remove the filter paper from your eyes and measure the amount of moisture on the paper in millimeters.
 If the measurement is lower than five millimeters, this is a sign of tear production deficiency.
 If the measurement is over fifteen millimeters, this indicates an overproduction of tears.

-We use advanced technology called the OCULUS Keratograph 5M to examine your eyes.
-The Keratograph 5M has a high-resolution color camera and is equipped with intelligent software to analyze the collected data and document the findings.
+We use an advanced technology called the OCULUS Keratograph 5M to examine your eyes.
+The Keratograph 5M has a high-resolution color camera and features intelligent software to analyze the collected data and document the findings.
 It can also compare results from before and after treatment to see if dry eye treatment is successful.

-If you’ve been diagnosed with dry eye, Dr. James Barton will create a custom treatment plan for you.
-We offer different treatment options for patients suffering from dry eye, including heat eye pads, Oasis drops, wipes, and sprays not available over the counter.
+If you’re diagnosed with dry eye, our eye doctor will create a custom treatment plan to fit your needs.
+We offer different treatment options for patients suffering from dry eye, including heat eye pads, Oasis drops, wipes, and sprays unavailable over the counter.

-We also provide treatments in our office for people suffering from dry eye due to meibomian gland dysfunction.
+We also provide in-office dry eye treatment in Andalusia for people suffering from dry eye due to meibomian gland dysfunction.
 Learn more about LipiFlow and TempSure Envi treatment for dry eye.

 LipiFlow